-ACF is in charge of several projects that help under privileged children in Phuket to have a better life.
-For example the Patong Childcare Center project helps to take care of and teach 3-6 year old children whose mothers work at go-go bars at night and are not able to raise their children on their own.
+ACF is in charge of several projects that help underprivileged children in Phuket to have a better life.
+The Patong Childcare Center project, for example, helps to take care of and teach 3-6-year-old children whose mothers work at go-go bars at night and are not able to raise their children on their own.

 The Jumpstart Learning Center organizes education to children from Myanmar living in Phuket.
 These children are not allowed to attend Thai schools or entitled to any benefits Thai children receive.

 Read more about Asia Center Foundation and the projects on the organization’s website.
 You will also find below and introductory video from ACF.

 Asia Exchange recently supported its PSU representative Colin Gallagher in the Laguna Phuket International Marathon.
 Asia Exchange pledged to donate a given sum for every km Colin ran, who had chosen the Phuket Loves You club as his cause.

 The Phuket Loves You club is an association that seeks to help fund community based HIV projects in Phuket.
 In this case the chosen project was the Life Home Project Foundation, whose aim is to provide a safe environment for children infected or affected by HIV.
 This can range from providing education to supplying much needed medicine.
 Read more about Phuket Loves You and the Life Home Project Foundation project.

 Colin finished the run, and Asia Exchange proudly contributed to his cause for the whole 42.195 km.
 You may read more about the marathon in this article.